 - 14 weeks

 - CRN 44117

 Course outline TBD — see Learning Outcomes in the interim.

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

 ***IMPORTANT INFORMATION READ CAREFULLY*** COURSE FORMAT IS SYNCHRONOUS ONLINE LECTURES AND HAS TWO MANDATORY IN-PERSON EXAM SESSIONS on the BURNABY CAMPUS 1.
 Mid-term: Saturday, 11 February 2023 2.
 Final: Saturday, 25 March, 2023 This class meets once per week for 3 hours in a virtual classroom AND requires an additional 1 hour per week as an online component.
-Course is 48 hours – 36 in class and 12 online Note: No class on Saturday, September 30th (National Day for Truth and Reconciliation), Saturday, November 11th (Remembrance Day)
+Course is 48 hours - 36 in class and 12 online Note: No class on Saturday, September 30th (National Day for Truth and Reconciliation), Saturday, November 11th (Remembrance Day)

 Upon successful completion of this course, the student will be able to:

 - Compute confidence regions and perform basic hypothesis testing with multivariate normal distributions.